 Six operators on the Krabi route and how Thai AirAsia took 54 percent

 Six airlines run the Bangkok to Krabi flight route year round.
-Thai AirAsia leads the route by booking share at 54 percent per momondo data.
+Thai AirAsia leads the route by booking share at 54 percent in aggregator listings.
 Picking the right one depends on what you are trading off against the headline fare.

 Thai AirAsia, the route leader by booking share